U.S. says Russia must pull convoy from Ukraine or face more sanctions

 NATO's top military commander said the movement of trucks looked like a disguised attempt to reinforce separatist forces.

-White House Deputy National Security Advisor Ben Rhodes said Washington planned to discuss the situation with the U.N.
-Security Council on Friday and that if the convoy was not pulled out, the Russians would face "additional costs".
+White House deputy national security adviser Ben Rhodes said that if the convoy was not pulled out, the Russians would face "additional costs".

 "We have seen the use of Russian artillery in Ukraine in the past days," he said, when asked about the NATO statement.